Jaimeloeuf/SS/spec.md

 - debugger // Keyword, not default import
     - @todo Include a section for this in the spec

+## Memory Management
+- SimpleScript will come with a GC as part of its runtime
+    - Custom GC as part of the interpreter
+    - Or memory management taken care by VM targets like JVM/CLR
+    - Or linked to your source code as part of the final compiled executable like Go
+- Stack
+    - VM

 ## Metaprogramming
 ### Proxies